zwei22/ResistorRecogniser/README.md

-# ResistorRecogniser
+# ResistorRecognizer
-The main purpose of this project is to construct an automated resistor recogniser.
-The resistors are locating with an Haar Cascade Classifier.
+The main purpose of this project is to construct an automated resistor recognizer.
+The resistors are locating with a Haar Cascade Classifier.
 The classifier is trainned on 1000 positive images and 1500 negative images.
-Then the color is read through thresholding certain color range in HSV color space.
+Then the color is read through thresholding certain color ranges in HSV color space.

 ## Hareware setup
 * camera: Logitech C920